-Although they appreciated the many different and interesting learning experiences, and knew they were continuously developing new skills, the students were challenged to remain focused during the long period of restrictions which included changes to school timetables, unable to complete common enjoyable tasks including singing, dancing or playing a musical instrument.
+The students appreciated the many different and interesting learning experiences, and knew they were continuously developing new skills.
+As the school returned to the usual timetables, able to complete common enjoyable tasks including singing, dancing or playing a musical instrument, the students enjoyed once again a wide range of learning opportunities.